permezel/zwi/README.md

    ./zwi.py gui --help
    ./zwi.py gui

+The `gui` function pops up a window representing a desire to write more code.

 Using the Zwift user login information provided (see below) the followers list is obtained and stored locally in a database.
 Currently, the list is not refreshed.
 Working on it.
-A window pops up displaying a subset of the information.
-More to come here...

 ## Followees

    ./zwi.py wees --help
    ./zwi.py wees

-The `wees` function will check the followees list (them who's followed).
+The `wees` function will check the cached followees list (them who's followed).
 Any subject who is being followed but who is not reciprocating is displayed.
 You will have to manually search for the user in the Zwift companion and decide what punishment to hand out.